 All loading must be continuous, or it may be viewed as waiting.

 Parking attendants watch vehicles for five minutes.
 If they don't see you loading or unloading during this time they will issue a Penalty Charge Notice.

 Loading restrictions are shown by yellow 'blip' kerb markings.
 You can check enforcement hours on a nearby white time plate sign.

 When loading restrictions are in force you must not stop except to allow passengers to get into or out of your vehicle.

-You are allowed to load or unload for up to 20 minutes in residents' parking bays and pay and display bays during the controlled hours, providing the loading is continuous.
+You are allowed to load or unload for up to 20 minutes in residents' parking bays and pay-by-phone bays during the controlled hours, providing the loading is continuous.